Arkansas State Capitol, Little Rock

 Historic Arkansas & Arkansas Post History

-In 1686, Frenchmen established the first European settlement on the lower Mississippi.
-Near the Arkansas River, it was known as Arkansas Post.
+The Arkansas history timeline begins around 1686, when Frenchmen established the first European settlement on the lower Mississippi.
+Located near the Arkansas River, it was known as Arkansas Post.
 The area became American soil in 1803 as part of the Louisiana Purchase.

 Lone cabins, then towns began appearing at scattered points along the